MaddiMo/Machine_Learning/README.md

-# Machine_Learning_Red_Wine
+# Red Wine: Alcohol percentage prediction

+**I like a good red wine :wine_glass:!**

+Hence, reason I have enjoyed it a little bit extra the completion of this exercise.

-Using Machine Learning, 4 different models have been completed to find the one that best one that predicts the level of alcohol of the wine taking into account different variables:
+Using Machine Learning, 4 different models have been completed to find the best model that predicts the percentage of alcohol of the red wine.

+### Used Machine Learning Models:

     1. Linear Regression
     2. Decision Tree